AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-assistive.md

 The main view has role `application`.
 A brief description of the main view is provided in `aria-roledescription`, with the value defined by the `ROLE_DESCRIPTION` localization symbol of the corresponding main view component.
 Navigation hints for keyboard users are provided using `aria-describedby`, the text for the usage hint comes from the `USAGE_HINT` localization symbol.
 If an asset has a label defined in the UserData field, the `aria-label` attribute is set with the value of such label.

 Components that display swatches have the role `listbox` with `aria-label` attribute set to the value of the `LABEL` localization symbol of that component.
 Individual swatches have the role `option` with `aria-setsize` and `aria-posinset` attributes to describe the swatch position in the set.
-If a swatch is selected it gets the `aria-selected` attribute set to `true`.
+If a swatch is selected, it gets the `aria-selected` attribute set to `true`.